Strong Secrecy from Channel Resolvability

 \section{Introduction}

 In virtually every communication system, the problems of reliability and secrecy are handled in fundamentally different ways.
 Typically, error-correcting schemes in the physical-layer guarantee reliable communications, while encryption algorithms and key-exchange protocols in the upper layers\footnote{Specific cryptographic schemes are implemented at all upper layers of the protocol stack, including MAC, transport, network, and application layers.} ensure data secrecy.
 Physical-layer security puts forward an alternative role for the physical layer, whereby reliability and secrecy can be handled jointly by means of appropriate coding schemes.
-The premise of physical-layer security is to recognize the presence of noise in every communication channel, including the channel of a potential adversary who eavesdrops on transmitted signals, and to exploit knowledge of noise statistics to prevent eavesdroppers from retrieving information.
-Unlike usual security schemes, physical-layer security can guarantee information-theoretic security, by which secrecy is measured quantitatively in terms of the statistical independence between the messages transmitted and the observations of eavesdroppers.
+The idea is to recognize the presence of noise in every communication channel, including the channel of a potential adversary who eavesdrops on transmitted signals, and to exploit knowledge of noise statistics to prevent eavesdroppers from retrieving information.
+Unlike most existing security schemes, physical-layer security can guarantee information-theoretic security, by which secrecy is measured quantitatively in terms of the statistical dependence between the messages transmitted and the observations of eavesdroppers.